 Future health professionals and researchers at the University of Waterloo will benefit greatly from this generous gift.
-Students in programs such as kinesiology, optometry, pharmacy, and medicine all learn anatomy using bequeathed donors.
+Students in programs such as kinesiology and optometry all learn anatomy using bequeathed donors.

 How do I obtain the forms necessary for declaring my intent to donate?

 Form A is available for download online at Form A: Declaration of Intent to Bequeath One’s Body (PDF).
 Please print this form, complete the required information and make several copies for your records.
 A copy of this form should be readily accessible by your executor and/or loved ones at the time of your death.
 You may also want to provide a copy to your family physician and lawyer.

 Mail or email a copy of the form to: